An Auto Scaling Group gives you the ability to manage a group of instances as a unit.

 SetInstanceHealth can set them to healthy.
 EIP and EBS volumes are detached and not re-attached to new instances.

-Status checks - good old fashioned system & instance status checks
+- Status checks - good old fashioned system (host) & instance (vm) status checks